Cannabis (also known as marijuana, weed or grass) is the most widely used illegal drug in the UK, although its use in recent years has fallen.

 Herbal cannabis contains many different compounds, called cannabinoids, which have different effects.
-One of these cannabinoids – tetrahydrocannabinol, or THC for short – is the active ingredient of a prescribed drug called Sativex.
+Two of these cannabinoids – tetrahydrocannabinol (THC) and cannabidiol (CBD) – are the active ingredients of a prescribed drug called Sativex.
 Currently this is only licensed in the UK as a treatment to relieve the pain of muscle spasms in multiple sclerosis.

 Further research is under way to test the effectiveness of cannabis-based drugs for a range of other conditions including the eye disease glaucoma, appetite loss in people with HIV or AIDS, epilepsy in children and pain associated with cancer.
 We won’t know whether or not these treatments are effective until trials have concluded.